codingforentrepreneurs/Guides/reactivate_virtualenv.md

 ```

-## Assuming you didn't follow the videos...
+## Assuming you didn't follow the Coding For Entrepreneurs [setup videos](https://codingforentrepreneurs.com/projects/#setup)...
 You need to find the direct location to your virtual environment folder.
 Once you find it, you can change into it's directory like this:

 ```